 $ tripwire --update-policy --secure-mode low /etc/tripwire/twpol.txt

-Tripwire will now step through various onscreen phases to reference your changes; when it has finished, you should now be able to initialize the Tripwire database like this:
+Tripwire will now step over many onscreen phases to reference your changes; when it has finished, you should now be able to initialize the Tripwire database like this:

 $ tripwire --init